PterosDiacos/lambekseq/README.md

 ## Theorem Proving
 To prove a theorem, use `atomlink` module.
-For example, using Lambek Calculus to prove `s np\s -> s`.
+For example, using Lambek Calculus to prove `np np\s -> s`.
 ```
 >>> import lambekseq.atomlink as al